dyc54/comp2511/src/main/java/dungeonmania/assumptions.md

 ## Assumptions:

-- The spider will go down, if the boulder is on the up position of init location.
+- If the boulder is on the up position of init location, the spider should stay at the init location.
-- And boulder cannot appear both up and down position of the spider init location.
+- If the mercenary's movement direction is restricted, and the other two opposite directions are also restricted, the mercenary does not move.
 -